 If you are a beneficial owner of shares held in street name, you should have received a voting instruction form from the broker, bank or other nominee that is the record owner of your shares rather than from us.
 Simply complete and mail the voting instruction form to ensure that your vote is counted.
 Alternatively, if your broker provides telephone or internet voting, you may vote by telephone or over the internet as instructed by your broker or bank.
-To vote in person at the annual meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact that organization to request a proxy form.
+To vote in person at the annual meeting, follow the instructions from your broker, bank or other agent included with these proxy materials, or contact that organization for instructions on how to vote your shares.